madaravind/AARIK-Flutter-Architecture/README.md

-# Flutter Agnostic Architecture (Enterprise Scaffold)
+# Flutter Agnostic Architecture (Enterprise Scalable Mobile Systems)
 **Developed and Created by: Aravind**

 A professional-grade, production-ready Flutter foundation built for teams that demand high scalability, strict decoupling, and zero vendor lock-in.
 This is not just a template; it is a **Software Engineering Engine.**